Doi9t/SortBy/README.md

 1) Select the text you want to sort.

-2) Go in the menu "Edit", then you should see "SortBy".
+2) Go in the menu "Tools", Doi9t then you should see "SortBy".

 3) Choose your option.
 (Either Reverse or normal).